 Ordinary bulk carriers are generally single-deck, stern type, and the cross section of the cargo hold is octagonal.
-Due to the single type of cargo being transported, the requirements for compartment separation are not high, and the specific gravities of various bulk cargoes vary greatly, so bulk carriers have larger cargo compartments to meet the requirements for light cargo.
+Due to the single type of cargo transported, the requirements for compartment separation are not high, and the specific gravity of various bulk cargoes vary greatly, the bulk cargo ship's cargo compartment volume is relatively large to meet the requirements for loading light cargo.
 When heavy cargo needs to be loaded, the method of compartment loading or the arrangement of large and small compartments shall be adopted.

 Dedicated bulk carrier

 Special bulk carriers are bulk carriers designed and built according to the special requirements of some large quantities of bulk cargo for maritime transportation technology, mainly including coal carriers, bulk grain carriers, ore carriers, and bulk cement carriers.

 The dual-purpose bulk carrier is a ship designed and built according to the special requirements of certain specific bulk cargo or bulk cargo for maritime transportation technology, and has a variety of shipping functions.